 lp_solve has many options as shown here above.

 This program reads the MIP model from standard input or from a file and outputs the result back to the console or to a file.
-There are several possible input formats: The 'lp' format (See lp-format), and the 'mps' format (See mps-format) are build in, but other formats are also supported via the XLI functionality (See external language interface).
+There are several possible input formats: The 'lp' format (See lp-format), the 'mps' format (See mps-format) and the CPLEX lp (See CPLEX-format) formats are build in, but other formats are also supported via the XLI functionality (See external language interface).
 For example a MathProg interface is developed via the XLI functionality (See external language interface for an example).
 These input formats have nothing to do with the API.
 So lp1 = make_lp(0,4) is a totally wrong input for the lp_solve program.
 The lp format is the default.
 Optionaly you can use the -lp option for it.
 To enable the mps format, use the -mps option.
+To enable the CPLEX lpformat, use the -lpt option.
 To enable the XLI, use the -rxli option.
 If lp_solve is started without an input file, then it gives a blinking cursor and waits for input.
 It is then possible to enter the model in the specified format (lp by default).
 But this is not very handy.
 You must enter the whole model each time you want to solve it and must be careful that you don't type any errors.
 To stop input mode, press Ctrl Z.

 However it is much better to write your model in a disk file with your favourite editor (make sure it is in text format) and then provide this file to lp_solve.
 For example: